 The Applicant Information section is pretty straightforward.
-You'll be asked to provide proof of nonprofit status, a board/trustee list unless your organization is a college, university, or federally recognized tribal organization, contact information of the PI, and your institution's address.
+You'll be asked to provide proof of nonprofit status and contact information of the PI, and your institution's address.
 You will be given the option of submitting proof of non-profit status one of two ways: by entering your IRS EIN number or by supplying your IRS determination letter or other approved document.
 Not all EINs will be recognized by the SMApply system, so if it does not work, just plan to upload the appropriate document.
 And, as always, let us know if you have questions or issues.
-The final component of the application is an optional additional information section where you can upload appendices.
-Keep in mind that you should use this judiciously, and only include additional information that clearly and directly support your main proposal.
-Reviewers will prioritize the main application form and required components, and will be unlikely to do more than skim additional documents that are especially lengthy or tangential to the proposal.